RiskIdent/jelease/README.md

 |    2. | `~/.config/jelease.yaml`    | `~/Library/Application Support/jelease.yaml` | `%APPDATA%\jelease.yaml`      |
 |    3. | `~/.jelease.yaml`           | `~/.jelease.yaml`                            | `%USERPROFILE%\.jelease.yaml` |
 |    4. | `./jelease.yaml`            | `./jelease.yaml`                             | `.\jelease.yaml`              |

+### Package config

+In the configuration you can specify "packages", which tells Jelease how to create PRs.
+The package configs are just a list of repositories to touch, followed by which "patches" it should perform.
+The available patches are:

+- `regex`: Do a search and replace inside a file.

+- `yaml`: Use YAML Path (similar to JSON Path) to target a specific field to update

+- `helmDepUpdate`: Run `helm dep update` inside a directory.

+In these configs we allow you to template a lot of values using Go templates.
+All templates allow you to use the following values:

+- `{{ .Package }}` resolves to the name of the package, e.g `RiskIdent/jelease`

+- `{{ .Version }}` resolves to the version of the package, e.g `v0.6.2`

+- `{{ .JiraIssue }}` resolves to the Jira issue key, e.g `TICKET-1234`,
+  or empty if no issue was created (such as during dry runs)

 ### JSON Schema